 Negative conditions include:

-The familiar cliché, “If you're not scared, you probably aren't listening,” captures the mood of people everywhere.
+The familiar cliché, “If you're not scared, you probably aren't listening,” captures the mood of people around the world.

 Reactions to the current state of the world range from passive resignation to naive optimism.